 How do you secure cupcakes in a box?

 You can secure cupcakes in a box by using cupcake inserts.
 Commercial cupcake boxes usually come with an insert that will hold your cupcakes in place without them toppling over.

 If however, you can’t find cupcake boxes, you can also make your own cupcake insert using foil or cardboard paper.
 Follow the links to discover how.

 How can I ship cupcakes without damage?

 It’s very difficult to ship cupcakes without damage at all.
 However, you can prevent damage by freezing your cupcakes ahead of time.
 The harder your cupcakes/frosting, the less likely it is for them to smudge.

-Also, use a sturdy cupcake box with a sturdy cupcake insert, place it inside of a thermal bag and secure it inside of another cardboard box along with ice packs to keep the temperature cool.
+Also, use a sturdy cupcake box with a sturdy cupcake insert, place it inside a thermal bag, and secure it inside another cardboard box along with ice packs to keep the temperature cool.
 On the packaging, make a note to the delivery company telling them that the box cannot be shaken.

 I hope you’ve found your answer above.
 There are so many creative ways to package cupcakes, I’m sure you have your own creative trick as well.

 How do you package your cupcakes?
 Do you use one of the methods I’ve mentioned?
 If not please share your secrets with us in the comments below.About Angie